Richard Rood (violinist)

 Richard Rood (born November, 1955 in Cleveland, Ohio) is an American Grammy Award-winning violinist based in New York City.
 His career has spanned classical music, chamber music, contemporary jazz, and commercial music including Broadway and film soundtracks.

 Rood is one of the Concertmasters of the Orpheus Chamber Orchestra, a 1st violinist of the New York City Opera, the Associate Concertmaster of the Santa Fe Opera, and Concertmaster of the Performance Santa Fe Orchestra.
 He is also a Principal player with the American Symphony Orchestra and a member of the American Ballet Theatre Orchestra.
 He has performed with The New York Philharmonic, the New York City Ballet Orchestra, and has appeared as Concertmaster of Los Angeles Opera, Orchestra of St. Luke's, the Brooklyn Philharmonic, and the Collegiate Choral.
 Rood also performed as a Principal violinist with Lincoln Center's Mostly Mozart Festival for fifteen years.

 Rood has performed in over 20 countries, appeared on over 75 recordings, been nominated for Grammy Awards for recordings with the Harmonie Ensemble, John Patitucci, and the Atlantic Symphonietta.
 In 2000, as a member of Orpheus, he won a Grammy Award for the album Shadow Dances: Stravinsky Miniatures.

 The New York Times praised him as "an especially fine young violinist", and the Newark Star-Ledger similarly raved that "he is worth his weight in gold".
 His recordings of concerti of Bach and Vivaldi have been critically acclaimed, as well as chamber recordings of Copland and Dvořák.
 His recordings of the Terzetto and Octet Serenade on the Dvorak Discoveries CD were recognized by The New York Times as one of their "Five Favorite CDs" for the 2004 Dvorak Centennial.

 Rood received an Honorary Doctorate from Case Western Reserve University in 2010 as a member of Orpheus Chamber Orchestra.

-Richard Rood can also be heard on some of the most recognizable recordings in pop music including Oscar winning song “My Heart Will Go On” sung by Celine Dion, featured in the film Titanic, movie soundtracks including Jim Carrey’s The Truman Show, and even the violin solo in Britney Spears’ album cut “When Your Eyes Say It.”
-Stephen Sondheim was especially impressed with his talent and sight reading abilities, he personally hired him to come play excerpts of upcoming musical projects for private parties.
+Rood can also be heard on some pop music recordings including the Oscar-winning song My Heart Will Go On sung by Celine Dion, featured in the film Titanic, and playing a violin solo in Britney Spears’ album cut When Your Eyes Say It.
+He contributed to movie soundtracks including The Truman Show.
+Stephen Sondheim also hired him to play excerpts of upcoming musical projects for private parties.